awslabs/elasticache-cluster-config-net/README.md

 ## Enyim Client
 Because this binary is used as a configuration object for the Enyim MemcachedClient, usage beyond instantiation is all exactly the same so refer to [this wiki](https://github.com/enyim/EnyimMemcached/wiki) or [this google group](https://groups.google.com/forum/#!forum/enyim-memcached) on how to use the actual client.

+## Wiki
+The wiki found [here](https://github.com/awslabs/elasticache-cluster-config-net/wiki) goes into more detail on the usage of the ElastiCacheClusterConfig object as well as how the project takes advantage of Auto Discovery.

 ## Requirements

 You'll need .NET Framework 3.5 or later to use the precompiled binaries.
 To build the client, you'll need Visual Studio 2010 or higher.